 Bet on Individual Games

 Those who bet on the NBA throughout the regular season will be pleased to find that they can continue to place the same type of bets they’re familiar with during the post-season.
-Individual games throughout the playoffs offer bettors familiar options such as selecting the winner of the game straight-up (money line), betting on how much they’ll win by (point spread), or taking an over/under wager on the combined score of both teams at game’s end (totals).
+Individual games offer bettors familiar options such as selecting the winner of the game straight-up (moneyline), betting on how much they’ll win by (point spread), or taking an over/under wager on the combined score of both teams at game’s end (totals).

 Curious about the differences between these bets and looking for an overview of basic strategic considerations for each?
-Explore our guide covering how to bet on NBA basketball like a pro.
+Explore our guides covering the basics of NBA betting and how to bet on NBA basketball like a pro.

 Bet on NBA Playoff Series Outcomes

-The NBA playoffs are organized into four rounds: The Opening Round, Conference Semi-Finals, and Conference Championships, finally culminating with the NBA Championship in June.
+The NBA playoffs are organized into four rounds: The Opening Round, Conference Semi-Finals, the Eastern Conference and Western Conference Championships, and finally the NBA Championships.